pikepdf/pikepdf/docs/index.rst

    A northern pike, or *esox lucius*. [#img1]_

 **pikepdf** is a Python library allowing creation, manipulation and repair of PDFs.
-It provides a wrapper around the C++ PDF content transformation library, `QPDF <https://github.com/qpdf/qpdf>`_.
+It provides a Pythonic wrapper around the C++ PDF content transformation library, `QPDF <https://github.com/qpdf/qpdf>`_.

-Python + QPDF = "py" + "qpdf" = "pyqpdf", which looks like a dyslexia test.
-Say it out loud, and it sounds like "pikepdf".
+Python + QPDF = "py" + "qpdf" = "pyqpdf", which looks like a dyslexia test and is no fun to type.
+But say "pyqpdf" out loud, and it sounds like "pikepdf".

 At a glance
 -----------